applitools/applitools-for-selenium-ide/README.md

 After you've pasted in your API key click `Apply` and the window will say `Successfully connected with Selenium IDE`.

 _NOTE: If you want to configure the extension's behavior or visit your Eyes test dashboard, click the links provided in the extension window.
-See "Configuring The Extension" below for details._
+See [`Configuring The Extension`](#configuring-the-extension) for details._

 ## Available Commands